 This introduction is not part of the Organic Export Requirement, but is intended to indicate its general effect.

 Purpose

-This Organic Export Requirement (OER) outlines the specific overseas market access requirements that must be met to export, or supply for export, organic products produced in compliance with the Official Organic Assurance Programme (OOAP) to the European Union (EU).
+This Organic Export Requirement (OER) outlines the specific overseas market access requirements that must be met to export, or supply for export, organic products produced in compliance with the Official Organic Assurance Programme (OOAP) to Switzerland.

 Background